Peru: Natural Landscape

 Amazonia (La Selva)

-The western slopes of the Peruvian Andes merge with the forested tropical lowlands of the Amazon Basin and form the region known as Amazonia or La Selva (the jungle), which occupies more than 60% of the area of Peru.
+The western slopes of the Peruvian Andes merge with the forested tropical lowlands of the Amazon basin to form the region known as Amazonia or La Selva (the jungle), which occupies more than 60% of Peru's area.
 In addition, dense cloud forests are found in the zone immediately adjacent to the Andes.

 The region's physiography is characterized by rolling hills and level plains extending eastward to the borders of Colombia, Brazil, and Bolivia.
 Elevations are uniformly low, ranging from about 1,000 m (3,300 ft) at the eastern edge of the Andes to about 80 m (206 ft) above sea level along the Amazon River at the Peru-Brazil border.

 Great rivers characterize Amazonia.
-The Amazon River has headwaters that rise in several places in the Peruvian Andes; one of the main branches, the Ucayali, originates in southern Peru.
+The Amazon River's headwaters rise in several places in the Peruvian Andes; one of the main branches, the Ucayali, originates in southern Peru.
 These tributaries, including the Marañón, Huallaga, and Ucayali, flow northward in deep valleys before turning east to join the Amazon.

 Heavy tropical forest growth covers the eastern slopes of the Andes and the Amazon plains.
 As a result, the forests have a broad assortment of hardwood and softwood species that produce various forest products.
 These forests and waters provide habitat for thousands of plant, insect, and animal species.
 Mammals of this region include the jaguar, capybara, tapir, and several monkey species.
 In addition, there is a vast and colorful variety of bird and fish life.
 Reptiles and insects are abundant.